jchristgit/bolt/ansible/README.md

 If you don't already have the required roles, you can install them using `ansible-galaxy`.

+Migrations are not handled automatically.
+The simplest way to run these is to `remote_console` into a live instance and call Ecto.

 <!-- vim: set textwidth=80 sw=2 ts=2: -->